 Causes of Self-Injury

 Self-injury often occurs in conjunction with other problems, including depression, anxiety, substance abuse, eating disorders, sexual identity concerns, or verbal or physical abuse.
-Self-injurers find that physical injuries can provide relief from emotional distress.
+A person who self-injures may find that physical injuries can provide relief from emotional distress.

 Many people use self-injury to control anxiety, anger, or guilt.
 For others, it is an escape from emotional numbness or feelings of detachment.